-I provide outstanding equine legal services because I not only own and ride horses, but I spent many years working as a horse professional myself – as everything from a riding instructor and trainer to a clinician and even nonprofit horse-human relationship researcher.
+Your passion involves horses, whether it’s professionally or simply for pleasure.
+I provide outstanding equine legal services because I own and ride horses, and spent many years working as a horse professional myself – as everything from a riding instructor and trainer to a clinician and even nonprofit horse-human relationship researcher.
 The result is that I am familiar with the many issues horse people face because I have witnessed and experienced them from both sides of the fence.

 My skills as an attorney, integrated with my experience as a professional horsewoman, allow me to work with you to create the peaceful, enjoyable, professional, and profitable horse environment you want by drafting agreements that prevent conflict.
 For instance, I can draft boarding agreements that help minimize “barn drama,” prepare and file forms that incorporate a boarding facility or rescue organization, and create documents that help communicate your expectations to riding and training clients.

 Here are the most common types of preventive equine legal services I provide: